Bauhinia galpinii

 Bauhinia galpinii is a species of shrub in the family Fabaceae.
 It is endemic to parts of eastern and southern Africa, where its popular name is "pride of De Kaap".
 In other places however, it is variously known as orchid tree, red bauhinia, nasturtium bauhinia, African Plume, red orchid bush, and by other informal names.
 The species name commemorates E. E. Galpin, a South African botanist and banker.
 Its common names include South African orchid bush, red bauhinia and Nasturtium bush.

+It is native to Angola, to Mozambique, Zimbabwe, Eswatini, and to KwaZulu Natal and the Northern Provinces of South Africa.

 Description

 The leaves are bilobed, each having a symmetrical pair of rounded lobes joined symmetrically about a midrib, with a small, soft mucronule in the notch at the tip.
 The resulting shape gave rise to the Afrikaans popular name "kameelpoot", meaning "camel's foot".
 The mucronule is fragile and frequently is missing as a result of minor damage.
 The flowers in the wild generally are a handsome brick red, but some cultivars have pink or orange-red flowers.